gnllk/RedisClient/README.md

 # RedisClient

-Redis visual client written by C#
+Visual Redis client written by C#

 You need to install wix310.exe